Dr. Philip Kotler Knows Marketing

-My new book on Internet Marketing is now available on Amazon (both paperback and Kindle), worldwide.
+My new book on Internet Marketing is now available on Amazon (both in paperback and Kindle editions), worldwide.
 Click on the picture below for details:

 Dr. Philip Kotler, one of the world’s leading authorities on marketing, and the S.C.
 Johnson Professor of International Marketing at the Kellogg Graduate School of Management, Northwestern University, includes the following three definitions of marketing in his classic textbook, Marketing Management: Analysis, Planning, Implementation and Control:

 “1) Marketing is the process by which an organization relates creatively, productively, and profitably to the marketplace.
 2) Marketing is the art of creating and satisfying customers at a profit.
 3) Marketing is getting the right goods and services to the right people at the right places at the right time at the right price with the right communications and promotion.” *

 For more of my posts on Dr. Phillip Kotler, just type in “Dr. Phillip Kotler” in the upper right-hand search bar of this website.